Topological characterization and Hodge structures of some rationally elliptic projective fourfolds: Abstract

 \section{Abstract}

-In this paper, we consider the rationally elliptic K\"ahler fourfolds which are holomorphically embedding into the complex projective eight-space $\mathbb{P}^8$.
+In this paper, we consider the rationally elliptic projective fourfolds that are holomorphically embedded into the complex projective eight-space $\mathbb{P}^8$.
 It is proved that a simply-connected $\mathbb Q$-homological projective four-space $X\subset\mathbb{P}^8$ is biholomorphic to $\mathbb P^4$ by using Euler characteristic and Chern numbers formulae of the normal bundle for a holomorphic embedding $i:X \to\mathbb{P}^8$.
-Wilson asked whether a $\mathbb Q$-homological projective $n$-space $X$ with Kodaira dimension $k(X)\neq n$ is isomorphic to $\mathbb{P}^n$.
-We give a positive answer for this question in dimension $4$.
-Using the same idea, we show that the Hodge conjecture holds for the rationally elliptic fourfold $X \subset\mathbb{P}^8$, and the rationally elliptic fourfold $X \subset\mathbb{P}^8$ has non-positive Hodge level.
+During the process of proving the result, we incidentally discovered that a $\mathbb{Q}$-homological projective 4-space $X$ with Kodaira dimension $k(X) \neq 4$ is isomorphic to $\mathbb{P}^4$.
+This finding provides a positive answer to a question posed by Wilson in the case where the dimension $n=4$.
+Using a similar approach, we show that the Hodge conjecture holds for the rationally elliptic fourfold $X \subset\mathbb{P}^8$, and the rationally elliptic fourfold $X \subset\mathbb{P}^8$ has non-positive Hodge level.